cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

             $article = $this->Articles->newEntity();
             if ($this->request->is('post')) {
                 $article = $this->Articles->patchEntity($article, $this->request->getData());

+                // Hardcoding the user_id is temporary, and will be removed later
+                // when we build authentication out.
+                $article->user_id = 1;

                 if ($this->Articles->save($article)) {
                     $this->Flash->success(__('Your article has been saved.'));
                     return $this->redirect(['action' => 'index']);